 If there is any difference between the output of the checksum command and the above number, the download is broken and should be repeated or repaired.

-To verify the .asc signature you first need to import the Projects signing key with the following commands:
+To verify the GPG signature at the command prompt you first need to import the Project's signing key with the following commands:

 gpg --recv-keys 0x22C07BA534178CD02EFE22AAB88B2FD43DBDC284